TritonVM/triton-vm/specification/src/zero-knowledge.md

 Triton VM applies three randomization steps, summarized as follows.

-1. A uniformly random polynomial is added to the batch of polynomials.
+1. A uniformly random polynomial, called the *batch randomizer*, is added to the batch of polynomials.
 With the addition of the batch randomizer, any linear combination of the trace and quotient polynomials is itself uniform and therefore perfectly independent of the witness.
 All codewords that arise in the course of the low-degree test are downstream from this linear combination and therefore share this property.